knee-koh/MarIOnette/README.md

 ### IMPORTANT
 For MarIOnette to send values to the microcontroller, you must keep the MarIOnette tab open and visible in your Blender viewport

+Before connecting to your microcontroller, make sure to go through all your actuators and LEDs and double check the correct Armature, bone, and axis settings are set for each one.
+This is especially important when importing an older file into a newer version of the MarIOnette Blender addon.

+A known issue that is being currently worked on involves neopixel strips or arrays when set to indexed mode (this relies on the Blender geometry nodes system).
+If you have a neopixel strip and other LED objects, make sure to select the Neopixel object by highlighting it in the MarIOnette panel in order to send the value of each LED.
+This is a known bug that is being addressed in upcoming releases.

+When naming a file for export to an SD card, [use 8 or fewer characters](https://www.arduino.cc/reference/en/libraries/sd/) and no extension.
+Also be sure to check the "Write cache header line" box so the microcontroller will know what fps to play the animation back at.

 Dynamixels and Bus Servos have only been tested on Teensy microcontrollers.
 Because MarIOnette uses the main Serial port on the microcontroller, another serial port (Serial1, Serial2, etc.) is used to communicate with the Dynamixels or Bus Servos.
 If you want to use MarIOnette on an Arduino Uno (or other microcontroller with only one Serial Port), you will have to modify the Arduino code to use the SoftwareSerial library.
 Please look at the examples in the Dynamixel2Arduino library for guidance.

 Dynamixels and Bus Servos need an additional board to convert the RX and TX lines to a TTL Half-Duplex single wire.
 LewanSoul and Dynamixel should have these boards available on their websites/Amazon.
 You can also create your own board for the Dynamixel by following their wiring diagram.
 [I have a prototype PCB working for Dynamixel modules](https://github.com/knee-koh/UARTtoTTL), though it can definitely be made smaller with other components.